joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 ## Payment
 Housing charges cover everything room, utilities except phone, and meal plan.<sup>8</sup> For non-residents, the meal plan costs the same if they cook, and it costs extra—as determined by the stewards—if the non-resident chooses not to cook.
 Billing is done once a semester through the Cornell Bursar.<sup>9</sup> Summer residents must pay the upcoming months' rents before they live here and will be billed each month, in addition to having a $200 incidental fee with the house.<sup>10</sup> This incidental fee will be returned in full at the end of a member's residence at Von Cramm minus any charges incurred during their residence as outlined in the Constitution.<sup>24</sup> Summer rent is determined by the following formula:
-(the current cost of living in a single for a semester) / (50-60) per week.<sup>11</sup> This is rate is for past, current, and future Crammies; summer rent for non-Crammies is this rate plus $20.
+(the current cost of living in a single for a semester) / (50-60) per week.<sup>11</sup> This is rate is for past, current, and future house members<sup>28</sup>; summer rent for non-house members<sup>28</sup> is this rate plus $20.
 Every house member is also required to pay a semesterly activity fee of $35.<sup>12</sup>

 ## Banquet
 At the Cramm, it is customary to have two big banquets, one at the end of each semester.
 Alumni should be invited to both events.
 * Fall semester: The theme has traditionally been “thanksgiving” and it requires semi-formal attire
 * Spring semester: The theme of the banquet is usually decided by taking a vote in the beginning of the semester.
 The spring banquet doesn’t usually require formal attire.
 All members of the house are required to help with the preparation/cleanup of each banquet regardless of whether or not they choose to attend the event.

 ## Social Gatherings<sup>13</sup>